marijnh/Eloquent-JavaScript/02_program_structure.md

 for the end of the loop.
 This means that the loop will never stop unless the `break` statement inside is executed.

-If you were to leave out that `break` statement or accidentally write a condition that always produces `true`, your program would get stuck in an _((infinite loop))_.
+If you were to remove that `break` statement or you accidentally write an end condition that always produces `true`, your program would get stuck in an _((infinite loop))_.
 A program stuck in an infinite loop will never finish running, which is usually a bad thing.

 {{if interactive